 MW: It sounds like you have to be across a lot of stuff, generally.
 And then as well, on top of that the individual needs of the person or being able to identify those and be client-centred at the same time.

 ZJ: Yeah, it’s difficult.
 And I’ve been doing it for 14 years, and I probably am still learning a lot, it probably took me at least a number of years to actually understand how to relate, also understand how to say what, when, and also how to formulate a plan to best suit my client.
 And this is life experience, number one.
 Number two, it’s understanding your trade, knowing what you can offer and also really having a thirst or a passion to continue to keep learning.

 MW: It’s so important.
 Absolutely.
 I wonder if we could talk a bit about mental health because really, in this spotlight at the moment, there’s obviously a link between exercise and mental health.
 But I’m not sure that a lot of people really understand that link very well.
 So could you talk to us a little bit about that?

 ZJ: Well, I mean, the link, over let’s put it this way, it’s definitely gotten a lot better in terms of the awareness, I think we have to be mindful with exercise and mental health, that there’s a component that they actually go hand in hand.
-But remember physical health, mental health, what comes first.
+But remember physical health, and mental health, are what come first.